sirisian/ecmascript-types/README.md

 }
 ```

-These language features only apply if all the properties in a class are typed.
-Adding properties later with Object.defineProperty is allowed, but new properties are appended to the end.
+These language features only apply if all the properties in a class are typed along with the complete prototype chain.
+Adding properties later with ```Object.defineProperty``` is allowed, but new properties are appended to the end.
+Modifying properties in a ```super``` class would not be allowed.
 It's likely that one would need to remove and readd all the properties if the goal is to change the structure.
-Or offset could be modified with Object.defineProperty to rearrange the properties.
+Or ```offset``` could be modified with ```Object.defineProperty``` to rearrange the properties.

+WIP: The behavior of modifying plain old data classes that are already used in arrays needs to be well-defined.

-An example of overlapping properties using offset creating a union where both properties map to the same memory:
+An example of overlapping properties using ```offset``` creating a union where both properties map to the same memory:

 ```js
 class Foo // 16 bytes